PaulAStone/Assignments/README.md

 * **alpha_exercise.pdf:** Output of alpha_exercise.Rmd

-* **alpha_handout.Rmd:** Generates handout .pdf that can be given to student and provides example code while guiding them through the exercise.
+* **alpha_handout.Rmd:** Generates a handout that was given to students to guide them through the in-class assignment and provides example code.

 * **alpha_handout.pdf:** Provides students with information and example code for exploring alpha diversity

 * **alpha_supplementary.Rmd:** Contains code that could be made available to students or included into the exercise